linahello/linahello/README.md

 - 👀 I’m interested in learning new skills and langage, travels, blockchains technologies and djing/producing softwares.
 - 🌱 I’m currently learning **ReactJS** and **Tailwind**.
-- 🔭 I’m currently working on my portfolio.
+- 🔭 I’m currently working on an amazing project called **eco-id** until the end of my enternship.
 - 💞️ I’m looking to collaborate on new projects !
-- 📫 How to reach me : message on my LinkedIn.
+- 📫 How to reach me : message on my LinkedIn or via my portfolio.
 </br>

 <h3 align="center">You can find here all the projects I've worked on/I'm working on</h3>